aavegotchi/graph-polygon-docker/docs/advanced-config.md

 We use [Vagrant](https://www.vagrantup.com/) to set up a local testing environment.

-Run the following command to create 1 master node and 2 worker nodes
+Run the following command to create 1 main node and 2 worker nodes

     vagrant up

-Log into the master node
+Log into the main node

-    vagrant ssh master
+    vagrant ssh main

 After logging in, create a `web` service